How Secure is MFA, Really? How Hackers Bypass MFA

-Even though NIST has deprecated the use of OTPs sent by SMS as part of MFA, it is still one of the most common protocols due to its ease in implementation.
+Even though the NIST 800-63B guidelines deprecated the use of OTPs sent by SMS as part of MFA, it is still one of the most common protocols due to its ease in implementation.
 We have gone in-depth on the insecurity of MFA that relies on SMS OTPs, especially with readily available MFA bypass attack kits that use an automated bot service to steal OTP codes.
 Not only is SMS OTP a seriously flawed process, causing millions in damages to consumers and enterprises, but it also gives a veneer of security that prevents the pursuit of more secure authentication.

 Accidental Push Accept

 Some MFA providers send users a push notification through an authenticator app as a second authentication factor, with their acceptance of the notification serving as “something you have” verification.
 How secure is MFA that uses this method?
 As it turns out, not very, especially if the first factor is a password.
 Push notification attacks, also called “MFA prompt bombing,” leverage push fatigue and how little attention many of us pay to such notifications.

 Generally the attacker already has a valid username and password and logs in with this to trigger sending a push notification.
 They might do this in a targeted manner or on a mass scale through credential stuffing attacks.
 The attacker issues multiple MFA requests to the end user’s legitimate device until the user eventually accepts the authentication, ultimately allowing the attacker to gain access to the account.
 The 2022 Passwordless Security Report found that push attacks grew 33% year over year.